Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 This is the NBC Wall Street Journal poll.

-would trounce Donald Trump in a hypothetical head to head general election matchup.
+Hillary Clinton would defeat Ted Cruz and would trounce Donald Trump in a hypothetical head-to-head general election matchup.

 But Hillary would lose to Marco Rubio or Ben Carson.

-Says here would have a strong advantage over Trump with independent voters, but would be bested by the three other Republicans within that group.
+Clinton, who leads the Democrat primary by nearly 20 points, says here would have a strong advantage over Trump with independent voters, but would be bested by the three other Republicans within that group.

 So Hillary versus Trump, independents go Hillary.

-Hillary versus Rubio, Carson Cruz independents go away from Hillary.
+Hillary versus Rubio, Carson, Cruz, independents go away from Hillary.

-Against Trump, the Democrat front runner would win 50 to 40.
+Against Trump, the Democrat frontrunner would win 50 to 40.

-Among independents, she would capture 43% of the vote compared to 36% for Trump.
+Among Independents, she would capture 43% of the vote compared to 36% for Trump.

 Among Hispanics, Clinton would get 69% of the vote compared to just 24%.

-Something else in the other stack here.
+Speaking of Hispanics, something else in the other stack here.

-Somebody has suggested that we just go ahead and make these illegal citizens.
+It might be Luis Gutierrez, somebody has suggested that we just go ahead and make these illegal citizens.

-Just gonna meet exactly what I predicted was it just it's just stunning.
+Exactly what I predicted was just stunning.

 I thought amnesty would have to happen first.

-I thought they'd do amnesty and not allow citizenship yet to be rolled out over a series of years.
+I thought they'd do amnesty and not allow citizenship to be rolled out over a series of years.

 Then Schumer would go to the microphones and cameras and talk about how inherently unfair that was, how they weren't thinking.